|

 first weekend in June, St. George Church hosts a Greek

-Food Fair that serves delicious
+Food Fair serving delicious

-Greek food and introduces the
+Greek food and introducing the

 Church and Greek culture to more than three